cvxpy/cvxpy/doc/source/functions/bang_index.rst

 |                           |                         |                            |                     |                   | !decr! for       |
 |                           |                         |                            |                     |                   | :math:`x \leq 0` |
 +---------------------------+-------------------------+----------------------------+---------------------+-------------------+------------------+

+Change name of abs so doesn't conflict with built-in?

 Vector/Matrix functions
 -----------------------